LEB-EPFL/iSIM/control/README.md

 # iSIM Control based in pymmcore-plus
 This is the 'new' version of the control software for the iSIM microscope.
 It's based in pymmcore-plus with some custom components to enable the hardware sequenced control for the iSIM.
 Overall Structure is described in [Overview](./doc/strucutre_overview.md) with more details in [Structure](./doc/structure.md) and [Communications](./doc/output_comms.md).

+# Take your first picture

+1. Launch the iSIM-Manager on your desktop.
+1. Set EmissionFilter to #NoFilter
+1. Choose the channel under Live Channels
+1. Hit the live 'Live' button
+1. Find the focus (This might be tricky depending on your sample.)
+    ```
+    There are metal inserts available depending on your sample holder.
+    Try to see if one fits your sample.
+If not, you will have to adjust the screws on the sample stage to get to the correct height (try to ask an experienced user).
+If nobody is available, be sure to always turn all the screws the same amount (positions on the scerws should be marked to make this easier).
+    ```
+1. Hit the 'Pause' button
+1. Hit the 'Save' button in the bottom of the preview window
+1. Name the file something.tiff (can then be opened in Fiji for example)

+## MDA
+1. Hit the MDA button
+1. Set up your acquisition
+   * The intensities below and the twitcher setting will be specific for the acquisition and can be different from your live mode settings
+   * The Filterwheel option should normally not be checked unless in specific situation (e.g. fixed sample with no way to avoid crosstalk)
+   * Save name ideally is something like MyData_000, the number in the end will be counted up automatically for subsequent acquisitions
+1. Hit 'Run'

 # Controller
 ![controller functions](../docs/Controller.PNG)